NASA-Planetary-Science/sbpy/docs/status.rst

 The current development status of `sbpy` sub-modules is indicated in the following tables.
-The column `Dev` indicates the lead developer for the respective sub-packages and classes.
+The column `Dev` indicates the lead developer (MM: Michael Mommert, MSK: Michael S. Kelley, MdVB: Miguel de Val-Borro, JYL: Jian-Yang Li) for the respective sub-packages and classes.

 .. raw:: html